-Even though in recent times it has been given a bad name, carbon dioxide production and retention in the body is part of a process which directly protects against stress and disease.
+Even though in more recent times it has been given a bad name, carbon dioxide, and its production (and retention) in the body, is part of a process which is involved with protection against stress, and disease.

-Put another way, stress – or anything that interferes with thyroid function – hinders the ability of the body to produce carbon dioxide (CO2), lowering overall metabolic performance.
+Put another way, too much stress – or anything that interferes with thyroid energy system function – can hinder the ability of the body to produce carbon dioxide (CO2), eventually lowering overall metabolic performance.
 Stress promotes hyperventilation (or overbreathing), and hyperventilation also promotes stress, as well as the reduction in CO2 levels in the body, and interference with metabolism.

-Stress and the suppression of thyroid energy metabolism has been shown to promote many kinds of disease, and part of the reason for this involves the important link between suppressed thyroid, hyperventilation, and low CO2 levels in the body.
-Also, as energy systems are interfered with, and as CO2 decreases, lactate production tends to increase, and excess lactic acid is another factor increasing disease.
+Excess stress and the continuous suppression of thyroid energy metabolism, has been scientifically demonstrated to promote many different kinds of disease, and part of the reason for this involves the important link between suppressed thyroid, hyperventilation, and low CO2 levels in the body.
+Also, as energy systems are interfered with, and as CO2 decreases, lactate production tends to rise, and increasing exposure to lactic acid is another factor involved with disease promotion.

-A well functioning metabolism uses sugar in the presence of oxygen to efficiently produce energy and carbon dioxide.
-In fact, the presence of carbon dioxide alone is an indicator of effective mitochondrial energy production.
+A well functioning metabolism uses sugar in the presence of oxygen, to efficiently produce energy and carbon dioxide.
+In fact, the presence of carbon dioxide alone, is known to be a good indicator of effective mitochondrial energy production.

-Whenever the by-products of stress interfere with this process, cells begin to produce energy far less fruitfully, shifting towards a less efficient state converting glucose to lactic acid (rather than carbon dioxide) and an increase in the oxidation of fat, more of which today tends to be polyunsaturated.
+When the by-products of excessive stress or thyroid dysfunction interfere with this process, cells begin to produce energy far less fruitfully, shifting towards a less efficient state, increasingly converting glucose to lactic acid (rather than carbon dioxide), relying more upon the oxidation of fat for energy, much of which (particularly these days) tends to be the polyunsaturated fatty acids (PUFAs).

-Thyroid hormone avalability and functionality, is central to oxidative metabolism and the production of carbon dioxide, and the polyunsaturated fats (PUFAs) have been shown to interfere with thyroid function on many physiological levels.
+Thyroid hormone avalability and functionality, is central to oxidative metabolism and the production of carbon dioxide, and the polyunsaturated fats (PUFAs) have been shown to interfere with thyroid hormone on many physiological levels.

 So although the production of lactate (an important factor involved in cancer growth and spread) can become chronically increased due to continuous metabolic interference, it is also something which can end up making a return to more optimal function – with effective glucose oxidation and carbon dioxide production – more difficult.
 Metabolic suppression, hyperventilation and low CO2 promotes hypoxia, which is central to cancer progression.

-Stress – combined with inefficient metabolic function – promotes the absorption of bacterial endotoxin, damaging respiration and increasing the release of many stress related substances (such as serotonin, estrogen and nitric oxide), which can then further promote stress, inflammation and interference with energy metabolism.
+Stress – combined with inefficient metabolic function – promotes the absorption into circulation of bacterial endotoxin, further damaging respiration, and increasing the release of many stress related substances (such as serotonin, estrogen and nitric oxide), which can then cause more stress, inflammation and interference with energy metabolism.